KaiPereira/portfolio/src/lib/posts/juice.md

 We then made our way to the border inspector who took a look at our documents and then let us get on with our journey.
 It was a bit intimidating because we couldn't speak the same language, so the only way they could communicate with us, was through actions, and grunts.

 Something you'll quickly notice is that the wifi is non-existential, and that you need to be prepared with a backup plan and have some VPN's.
 I used surfshark on my phone and had a little device that gave me internet if I needed it, so it was going to be really important to have this on me at all times!
+Another thing is that Google is completely restricted in China, you are not going to be able to use Google services, so don't rely on Google Translate or Chrome.

 Tongyu, one of the event organizers was waiting for the latest group of kids to come at a Starbucks in the mall.
 It gave me the opportunity to admire the cool culture and to talk with some of the people.
 I thought that the fashion in China was pretty cool, everyone had their own style and was completely different from Canada!
 Everyone I talked to was really nice, and we could all talk for hours about nerdy stuff like programming, games, books, etc.